aurelia/cli/README.md

 3. Run `npm install`
 4. Run build `npm run build`
 5. Link the cli with: `npm link`
-6. Create a new project with `au new` or use an existing project.
+6. Create a new project with `au1 new` or use an existing project.
 The linked CLI will be used to create the project.
 7. In the project directory, run `npm link aurelia-cli`.
-The linked CLI will then be used for `au` commands such as `au run`
+The linked CLI will then be used for `au1` commands such as `au1 run`

 ## Running the Tests